ZacharyPH/PrimesList/README.md

 ```

 ### License
-PrimesList employs the same MIT license as [UTM Primes] (https://primes.utm.edu),
+PrimesList employs the same MIT license as [UTM Primes](https://primes.utm.edu),
 from where these primes are taken.
-You can view the license [here] (https://github.com/ZacharyPH/PrimesList/blob/master/LICENSE)
+You can view the license [here](https://github.com/ZacharyPH/PrimesList/blob/master/LICENSE)
-and the GitHub Source (Here) [https://github.com/ZacharyPH/PrimeNumbers].
+and the GitHub Source [Here](https://github.com/ZacharyPH/PrimeNumbers).

 You are welcome to use this module commercially or personally with attribution.